Borda/BIRL/README.md

 ### Customize the images and landmarks

 We offer a script for scaling images in to particular scales for example
 ```bash
 python bm_dataset/rescale_tissue_images.py \
     -i "./data_images/rat-kidney_/scale-5pc/*.jpg" \
     -scales 10 -ext .png --nb_workers 2
 ```

-We introduce an option how to randomly take only a subset (use `nb_selected`) of annotated landmarks and also add some synthetic point (filling points up to `nb_total`) which are across set aligned using estimate affine transformation
+We introduce an option how to randomly take only a subset (use `nb_selected`) of annotated landmarks and also add some synthetic point (filling points up to `nb_total`) which are across set aligned using estimate affine transformation.

 ```bash
 python bm_dataset/rescale_tissue_landmarks.py \